Audi Q8 e-tron vs Q4 e-tron

 Range, power and performance

 Depending on the market, Audi’s Q4 e-tron can be ordered in different configurations from the rear-wheel-drive Audi Q4 e-tron 35, 40 and 45, to the more powerful all-wheel-drive 50 quattro.
-The entry model, 35, runs off a 55 kWh battery and a single, rear-mounted 170 PS motor and a WLTP certified range of 349 km.
+The entry 35 model runs off a 55kWh battery and a single, rear-mounted 170 PS motor and a WLTP-certified low-test-energy range of 349 km.
 For the 40 and above, an 82.0 kWh battery is standard, but motor configurations naturally affect performance.
-The Q4 e-tron 40, for example, will extend to an estimated 521 km on a single engine before it needs a recharge.
-It delivers horsepower of 204 PS and 310 Nm of Torque.
+The Q4 e-tron 40, for example, will extend to an estimated 521 km on a single engine before it needs a recharge, but it only delivers horsepower of 204 PS and 310 Nm of Torque.
 The top-end 50 quattro adds an extra motor to the front, serving horsepower of 300 PS and a decent 460 Nm of torque, but its range drops to 498 km.

 The 2023 Q8 raises the bar considerably.
-Again, there are three variants to choose from: the entry-level 50 e-tron, the 55 e-tron and the top-end SQ8 e-tron.
-The entry-level Q8 50 e-tron has a WLTP range of 491 km on a 95 kWh battery, while the Q8 55 e-tron extends to 582 km on a battery of 114 kWh – a range close to the Polestar 3.
-Both run off two motors go from zero to 100 km/h in six seconds.
+Again, there are three variants to choose from: the entry-level 50 e-tron, the 55 e-tron and the top-end SQ8 e-tron (more detail here).
+But battery cell chemistry has been optimized for the reboot, so drivers benefit from excellent range and efficiency across the portfolio, with up to 20% improvements in both capacity and charging.
+The entry-level Q8 50 e-tron has a low-test-energy WLTP range of 491 km on a 95kWh battery, while the Q8 55 e-tron extends to 582 km on a battery of 114 kWh – a range close to the Polestar 3.
+Both run off two motors and sprint to 100 km/h in six seconds.
 The top-end SQ8 uses three asynchronous motors to go from zero to 100 in 4.5 seconds.
 That’s on 503 PS and a stunning 973 Nm of torque.
 All manage a top speed of 200 km/h, in part due to the improved aerodynamics.

 Design, interiors and tech

 Both models are unmistakeably Audi in looks and styling.
 The Q4 e-tron is naturally sharper with compact lines emphasised by its large, blanked-off grille and slim LED lights on the front and rounded rear.
-Inside, the Q4 e-tron is built for comfort and is perfect for long commutes.
+Although its muscular lines belie its power, it will stand out on the parking lot.
+Inside, the Q4 e-tron is built for comfort (and long commutes).
 A wheelbase of 2,764 mm gives it plenty of space, which Audi’s designers have had the good sense to leave uncluttered.
 An augmented reality-enabled windshield headlines the tech, projecting speed, traffic signs and assistance symbols several metres in front of the driver.
 Combined with a multifunction steering wheel, an 11.6-inch central screen (the largest ever in an Audi) and a new Sonos sound system, there’s enough tech to impress and entertain.